-Our trip begins in Phoenix, Arizona.
-We rendezvous with our guides at 8am and, following introductions and a brief orientation, we head north from Phoenix through the Sonoran Desert and into Arizona’s high country.
+Our trip begins in Phoenix, Arizona where we rendezvous with our guides.
+Following introductions and a brief orientation, we head north through the Sonoran Desert and into Arizona’s high country.
 We’ll stop to stretch our legs and enjoy lunch in the town of Flagstaff before our final scenic 90-minute drive to Grand Canyon National Park.
 We relish our first glimpse of the Grand Canyon from a fantastic overlook on the South Rim.
 The sweeping views continue to unfold as we walk along the Rim Trail to Yavapai Point before shuttling the short distance to Mather Campground, our home for the next two nights.
 As darkness falls, we settle in for our first dinner under a canopy of twinkling stars.
 Lunch and dinner included.

 The smell of pine trees and wood smoke fill the morning air as we rise to greet the day.
 Our guides have breakfast prepared to fuel us for the challenging hike down (and back up) the Bright Angel Trail.
 As one of the major geologic fault lines bisecting the Canyon, the Bright Angel Fault has for centuries allowed animals and humans access into and out of the Canyon.
 Havasupai Indians, pioneering miners, entrepreneurial business men, the National Park Service and the Civilian Conservation Core all played vital roles in the history of this fine trail that offers water, shade structures and even trailside bathrooms.
 Our hike today delights us with breathtaking views and historical references shared by our guides and ultimately rewards us with a feeling of accomplishment when the day is complete.
 After our adventure, we return to our comfortable camp, kick back and share stories around the campfire.
 All meals included.